axibase/atsd-use-cases/Solutions/docker-solution-brief/README.md

 ## Call to Action

-Request a demo or deploy a certified ATSD Red Hat container in 15 minutes by following these [easy-to-run steps](https://github.com/axibase/axibase-collector/blob/master/jobs/docker/docker-compose-rhel.md).
-For support and sales inquiries, contact our dedicated support at redhat-atsd@axibase.com or 1-(408)-973-7897
+Deploy a certified ATSD Red Hat container in your own environment in 15 minutes by following these [steps](https://github.com/axibase/axibase-collector/blob/master/jobs/docker/docker-compose-rhel.md).
+For support and sales inquiries, contact our dedicated support at redhat-atsd@axibase.com or (408) 973-7897.